 Reuse and Recycling: The Future of Office Refurbs

-A well delivered office refurbishment will refresh a tired workspace and better reflect an organisation’s brand.
+A well delivered office refurbishment can refresh a tired workspace and be sustainable too.

 In addition to this it should also make the workspace work harder and support an organisation with their CSR and sustainability goals.

 Traditionally, an office refurbishment has meant out with the old and in with the new.
 Office furniture has often been treated as a short term disposable item.

 However, businesses are now finding that integrating reuse and recycling into office refurbishment can help deliver improved working environments whilst making cost savings on more traditional approaches.